DanPug/the-sleepover-experience/README.md

 1. Log in to GitHub and locate the GitHUb repository.
 2. At the top of the repository, locate the 'Settings' button on the menu.
-3. Scroll down Setting page until you locate the 'GitHub Pages' section.
+3. Locate the 'Pages' tab on the left hand side menu.
-4. Under 'Source', click the dropdown called 'None' and select 'Master Branch.
+4. Under 'Branch', click the dropdown called 'None' and select 'Main'.
-5. Scroll back down through the page to locate the now published site link in the 'GitHub Pages' section.
+5. Click 'Save'.
+5. Refresh the page if it doesn't do it automatically and at the top of the page you will see 'Your site is live at https://...'.

 ### Forking the Repository